mattools/matlab-templates/README.md

 for specific use cases: creating new classes, new tests...
 It is based on the 'tedit' function, originally written by Peter Bodin.

+The main functions are:

+* **newClass**: create a new file containing a class definition template
+* **newTest**: create a new file containing a minimal implementation for running unit tests
+* **newEnum**: create a new file containing a minimal implementation for an enumeration class

-Each function in the template has a name in the 'newXXX' format.
+Each function has to be called with the name of the item to create.
-When the function is called with the name of the item, a new file is created, and the editor opens with a pre-edited header and code structure.
+This creates a new file (based on the item name), and opens the editor with a pre-edited header and code structure.
-In particular, author name, copyright information, date of creation... are automatically updated.
-The templates can be modified by editing the 'newXXX' functions.
+In particular, author name, copyright information, date of creation... are automatically populated based on the templates defined in the 'newXXX' functions.

-## Main functions
+## Installation

+The library is composed of a single directory containing all the necessary functions.
+The installation can be performed by simply cloning (or extracting the archive), and adding the path to the library to the Matlab path list.

-### Creating new class
+## Creating a new class

 The newClass function can be used to create a new file containing a class definition.